Archival Intern Kine Matose explores the emotive topic of memorialisation.

 What about controversial sites and statues?
 Do we rid or accept them?

 To be completely honest, this is a grey area for me.
-On the one hand, we need to acknowledge the statues and symbols which we see were made at a time where it was the norm celebrate ‘great’ figures, these statues are our physical encounter with the past.
+On the one hand, we need to acknowledge the statues and symbols which we see were made at a time where it was the norm to celebrate ‘great’ figures, these statues are our physical encounter with the past.
 They are objects of the past which physically interact with us in our present time – they are history we can ‘touch’, yes I know you can’t touch them, unlike the history with school texts and journal articles.

 Statue of Cecil John Rhodes, Cape Town

 The opposite end of the spectrum is we know more now about the contexts in which they were created and we know, or should, better as a society.
 Yes we can marvel at how grand and awe-inspiring statues can be but at the same time, how do you marvel at a monument to an oppressive person?
-Especially in South Africa, and in the United States, there are a lot of monuments which celebrate figures who were great sympathizers or active in the oppressive regimes and gross human rights violations towards people of colour.
+Especially in South Africa, and in the United States, there are a lot of monuments which celebrate figures who were great sympathisers or active in the oppressive regimes and gross human rights violations towards people of colour.
 One would hope

 “But that was in the past.
 We know they were wrong but ridding them won’t change anything”.